facebook/docusaurus/website/docs/api/themes/theme-configuration.md

 ### Footer Links {#footer-links}

 You can add links to the footer via `themeConfig.footer.links`.
+There are two types of footer configurations: **multi-column footers** and **simple footers**.

-Multi-column footer links have a `title` and a list of `FooterItems` for each column.
+Multi-column footer links have a `title` and a list of `FooterItem`s for each column.

 <APITable name="footer-links">